ig3/srf/README.md

 The cards due later in the same day are those cards scheduled for review before the end of the day in local time.
 This includes cards that are currently due or overdue.

-#### Cards due later today
+This does not included cards that will be rescheduled to be viewed again later in the same day.

+#### Reviews per new card

-This is the number of cards due to be reviewed in the remainder of the day.
+This is the number of reviews to be completed before the next new card will be presented, counting down at each review, and the current minimum number of cards to be reviewed between each new card.

-#### New cards today

-The number of new cards seen in the past 24 hours.

 #### Study time today

 This is the total time spent studying today.

-#### Average time per day
+#### Average study time per day

 This is average daily study time, averaged over the past week (actual study time) and coming week (estimated based on cards due and recent